-The study territory is in the south of the Republic of Moldova.
-From the administrative viewpoint, the research area is part of the city's Territorial Administrative Unit Cimişlia, 0.8 km from the town of Cimişlia and 2.3 km from the village of Ecaterinovca.
+The discussed territory is in the south of the Republic of Moldova.
+From the administrative viewpoint, it is part of the city's Territorial Administrative Unit of Cimişlia, located 0.8 km from the town of Cimişlia and 2.3 km from the village of Ecaterinovca.
 The area is geographically positioned between 46°32'28.9" latitude N, 28°45'27.5" longitude E and 46°34'03.5" latitude N, and 28°47'09.3" longitude E, at 250-280 m from the national road M3 Chisinau-Cimişlia.
-From an orthographic viewpoint, the studied territory presents a hilly plain on the right bank of the Cogâlnic River.
-It is practically a straight land, slightly decreasing from the absolute elevation in the direction from northwest to southeast.
+From an orthographic viewpoint, it presents a hilly plain on the right bank of the Cogâlnic River.
+It is practically a flat land, slightly decreasing from the absolute elevation in the direction from northwest to southeast.
 The difference in altitude is 1-2 m.

-The presence of habitat C1.226 in other localities on the Cogâlnic River is not excluded.
-15
+At the same time, the presence of Habitat C1.226 in other locations along the Cogâlnic River is not excluded, which can be demonstrated by additional assessments.